burghoff/Scientific-Inkscape/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Before raising the issue, please try out the version of Scientific Inkscape on the [dev branch](https://github.com/burghoff/Scientific-Inkscape/tree/dev) to see if the issue was already fixed in pre-release.

 **To Reproduce**
 Steps to reproduce the behavior: